felixgao/python-best-practices/docs/tutorials/packaging/testing.md

  `pytest tests --cov=${package} --cov-report=term --cov-report xml`
 - Prefer mocker over mock.
 - Ensure a good code coverage.
 Preferred to have over 80% coverage.
+- Mutation test can help you figure out if your unit test is good enough.
+- Pytest have vast amount of plug-ins to help you make your tests better.

 ## Fixtures